Malcolm X’s family reveals letter they claim shows NYPD, FBI assassination involvement

-Wood maintained that the arrests were part of a conspiracy by the NYPD and the FBI to murder Malcolm, who had become disenchanted with the Nation of Islam and left the black separatist group to start his own organization, the Muslim Mosque.
+Wood maintained that the arrests were part of a conspiracy by the NYPD and the FBI to murder Malcolm X, who had become disenchanted with the Nation of Islam and left the black separatist group to start his own organization, the Muslim Mosque.

+He said that he threatened to resign but that his supervisors said if he did, they would charge him with false crimes.
+His supervisors, Wood said, concocted an alleged plot to bomb the Statue of Liberty that implicated the members of Malcolm X’s security detail and led to their arrests.

+On the day of the assassination, Wood said, his supervisors ordered him to be at the Audubon Ballroom, where he was identified by witnesses while leaving the scene.
+Khalil Islam, also known as Thomas Johnson, “was later arrested and wrongfully convicted to protect my cover and the secrets of the FBI and NYPD,” he said.

-The letter was presented at a news conference Saturday in New York by Malcolm X’s three daughters and renowned civil rights attorney Ben Crump.
-A cousin of Wood’s, Reggie Wood, joined them in revealing the letter’s contents at the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center, which was built on the site where the Audubon Ballroom once stood.
+The letter was presented at a news conference Saturday in New York by Malcolm X’s three daughters and civil rights attorney Ben Crump.
+A cousin of Wood’s, Reggie Wood, joined them in revealing the letter’s contents at the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center, on the site where the Audubon Ballroom once stood.

+The country marked the 56th anniversary of the assassination on Sunday.
+At the White House daily press briefing on Monday, Jen Psaki, President Biden press secretary, was asked about the revelations in the letter.
+“I have not seen that letter.” she said.
+“If you want to provide it to us, I’m happy to have the right person look into it after the briefing.”

 What happened after a boxer, a revolutionary, a singer and a football star met in a 1960s hotel room

 Early last year, Manhattan District Attorney Cyrus T. Vance announced that his office would review the convictions of three Nation of Islam members who were held responsible in the Malcom’s death.
-One of the men who confessed to the killing, Mujahid Abdul Halim, has maintained since his 1966 trial that the other two Nation members, Muhammad Aziz and Khalil Islam, were innocent.
+One of the men who confessed to the killing, Mujahid Abdul Halim (a.k.a Talmadge Hayer or Thomas Hagan), has maintained since his 1966 trial that the other two Nation members, Muhammad Aziz (a.k.a Normal Butler) and Islam, were innocent.

+Halim served 45 years in prison before he was paroled in 2010.
+Aziz was paroled in 1985 and is still fighting in his 80s to clear his name.
+Islam, paroled in 1987, died in 2009.

-A 2020 documentary series on Netflix, “Who Killed Malcolm X,” and the Innocence Project prompted Vance to review whether to reopen the case.
+[A 2020 documentary series on Netflix, “Who Killed Malcolm X,” and the Innocence Project prompted Vance to review whether to reopen the case.

 After Saturday’s news conference, Vance’s office released a statement saying its “review of this matter is active and ongoing.”